sklevenz/cf-api-spec/README.md

 ## Folder Structure

+The directory structure of this repository is organized to separate concerns and improve clarity.
+Each folder serves a specific purpose, from storing the OpenAPI specification and its components to providing tools and scripts for validation, documentation generation, and testing.

 ```plaintext
 ├── docs                # Documentation files for the project (e.g., guides, references)
 ├── scripts             # Utility scripts for automation, setup, or deployment